 Now, to commemorate his 100th birthday history - and the Sterling Treasury - look back at Harry Truman as one of America's greatest Presidents a man truly deserving of this outstanding commemorative tribute.

 Historic, one-of-a-kind, SOLID 14K GOLD tribute

-100th birthday, Sterling Treasury has created this original Harry S. Truman GOLDPIECE made of gleaming SOLID 14K GOLD!
+Now to commemorate his 100th birthday, Sterling Treasury has created this original Harry S. Truman GOLDPIECE made of glearning SOLID 14K GOLD!
 This handsome